Topics Map > •Research Computing

 Windows

-1) Launch Windows Explorer (File Explorer in Windows 10)
+1) Launch Windows File Explorer

 2) Select Network->Map Network Drive